dogu/salesscreen-case-interview/README.md

 ...
 ```

-OBS!: These are only examples and not necessarily equal to the actual numbers.
+N.B.: These are only examples and not necessarily equal to the actual numbers.

 To list all the different categories you can use the Category endpoint.
 This endpoint lists all the different categories and accepts no input.
 The response looks like this: